thebigsban/organoid_analysis/README.md

     * Marton, R.M.
 Differentiation and maturation of oligodendrocytes in human three-dimensional neural cultures.

       * Found [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE115011), not yet downloaded

 ## 2. Pre-processing

 Batch correction (citation 39)

-* each cell within batch normalized to highest expressing gene, making range of expression [0,1]
+* each cell within a batch was normalized to highest expressing gene, making range of expression [0,1]

 * values were multiplied by average number of counts within a batch